n-grace-henry/MS-Thesis/progress_logs/08_progress_log.md

 I will derivitize the 8 samples that I finished esterfication with on Friday.
 After derivitization these all look kind of burnt.
 These are samples 13-W-2 through 10-K-2.
+Doing liquid-liquid on these so these are all finished as of today.

 Did defatting on the other samples and leaving them overnight under N2 to blow down.